junebug12851/pokered-save-editor/README.md

 above anything to be told via the issue tracker if things do happen so I can try to find and issue a fix quickly.

+### Repository Size Note for Contributors and Builders

+We try to keep the repository size as small as possible however you will find it's considered large for a git repo.
+This is a free and open source project and as such can't afford monthly costs or premium features.
+One of gits greatest creations is git-lfs which allows seamlessly seperating code from non-code and Github well supports this however Github, like 99% of other websites, want's to capitalize on this new feature and as such we can't use it.
+Microsoft is the only one that provides this feature completely free with no strings attached but at the cost of a completely private repo which doesn't work.

+What this means is the repo size will have to include all non-code assets and not be able to use the git-lfs feature until it becomes free with no strings attached and this also means a much higher repo size for a normal git repository.

+Still we need to try and keep assets small.

+Hopefully Github will eliminate capitalization on git-lfs one day and allow open-source projects to be able to use it as it's almost a core feature to use in many projects.

 ## License

 This project has an easy license, it's licensed Apache 2, just do whatever as